Personal deposit agreement

 The Account is intended for personal use only.
 You agree to operate your Account as a personal account and understand that if we suspect you are using your Account for business or non-personal purposes, we may close your Account.

-To be eligible to open and maintain an Account with us, you must be a Canadian resident with a permanent Canadian address, and you must meet the age of majority in your province or territory of residence.
+To maintain an Account with us, you must be a Canadian resident with a permanent Canadian address, and you must meet the age of majority in your province or territory of residence.
 Please note that our Services are currently unavailable to residents of the province of Quebec and Quebec residents are not eligible to open an Account.

-You must maintain a valid email address as part of your profile with us and notify us of any changes to your email address or any other personal information you have previously provided us.
+You must maintain a valid email address as part of your profile with us and notify our Customer Support Centre at 1-800-788-6311 of any changes to your email address, mailing address or any other personal information you have previously provided us.

 You will advise us of any changes to your province or territory of residence for tax residency purposes without delay.
 If you are no longer a resident of Canada, we may end this Account Agreement without your permission; and whether or not we end this Account Agreement, you will immediately pay all amounts owing under this Account Agreement free and clear of all foreign taxes and holdbacks and all withholding taxes.

 If we offer you electronic access to you Account through Online or Mobile Banking, your Username and password will be required anytime you want to access your Account.
 You are responsible for the safe keeping of your Username and password in the manner required by the Wyth Financial Electronic Access Agreement located on our website, and for not sharing either with anyone.
 Please ensure they are kept private and strictly confidential.

 The rate of interest applicable to the HISA and how the amount of interest to be paid is to be calculated is set out in the in the Deposits Disclosure located on our Website.

 You acknowledge that interest rates and interest calculation methods may change at any time and without prior notice.
 We will advise you of the new rate and any interest calculation changes by email, mail, the secure Mailbox or by posting it on our Website.